 7. Summer Activities at Hanalei Bay.

-Numerous activities take place throughout the summer that you won’t want to miss.
-Two coming up tomorrow are:
+Activities take place throughout the summer that you won’t want to miss.
+These were canceled last year due to COVID.

 Luau at Hanalei Bay Canoe Club.
-July 29, 2017.
-Includes food, hula, fire dancing, canoe rides and live music.
+The website hasn’t been updated with whether the 2021 event will take place this July or not.
+The festivities typically include food, hula, fire dancing, canoe rides, and live music.

 Hanalei Swim Challenge.
-July 29, 2017.
-Includes a race course for kids and also the 1K and 3K event.
+This iconic summer event has also not yet been updated for 2021.
+It normally includes a racecourse for kids and also the 1K and 3K swim event.
 Named one of America’s Top 100 Open Water Swims by the World Open Water Swimming Association.

 If you have anything new to share about Hanalei Bay Beach, please add your comments.
 And if you see us swimming at Hanalei be sure to yell, Beat of Hawaii!
 We’re regular long-distance swimmers each summer.
 You won’t be the first to see us there, and we’ll be glad to meet you.